BilalNHashim/UN-Climate-RAG-System/README.md

 6. **Evaluation**: Assess the accuracy and effectiveness of the extraction system

 The included notebooks guide you through each step of this process.

-## License

-This current project is to be kept private and intended for educational purposes only.
-In the Spring Term 2024/25, we will evaluate contributions and select the best ones to create a public repository.
-All other participants will have the opportunity to contribute through pull requests (PRs) based on the feedback received on the individual submissions, which may also earn you additional marks.